The Dual-State Architecture for Reliable LLM Agents: Formal Framework

-\begin{remark}[Information Abstraction] The workflow state acts as a finite abstraction of execution progress.
-While the guard function returns detailed feedback $\phi \in \Sigma^*$ (e.g., compiler logs), this information is projected into the opaque \textit{Context} ($\mathcal{C}$).
-Only the binary satisfaction signal $v \in \{\bot, \top\}$ is retained in $\mathcal{S}_{\text{workflow}}$, preserving the finiteness of the planning space. \end{remark}
+The workflow state acts as a finite abstraction of execution progress.
+While guards return detailed feedback $\phi \in \Sigma^*$, this information resides in the opaque context $\mathcal{C}$.
+Only the tri-state verdict is retained in $\Swork$ ($|\Swork| = 3^{|\mathcal{G}|}$, finite), enabling the execution policy to distinguish retryable failures from guard-determined unrecoverable ones without inspecting the opaque context.